-A maximum of 5% of total multi-year ZETCP funding, or \$5 million, whichever is lower, may be programmed by the RTPA for RTPA administration of SB 125 funding across both the TIRCP and ZETCP, and for planning expenses related to developing the long-term financial plan.
+A maximum of 1% of total multi-year SB 125 funding, or \$5 million, whichever is lower, may be programmed by the RTPA for RTPA administration of SB 125 funding across both the TIRCP and ZETCP, and for planning expenses related to preparing and implementing the initial short-term financial plan, updates to the short-term financial plan, and the long-term financial plan, including planning expenses related to implementation of ridership recovery and retention strategies.
+If less than \$25,000 would be available under this formula, a maximum of \$25,000 shall be available to such RTPAs for RTPA administration and planning expenses.
 As the RTPAs are tasked with developing the regional long-term financial plan for their jurisdictions, there is no requirement to program and suballocate funds to transit operators for this purpose, although they may do so at their discretion.
-The RTPAs can procure professional services or use their own staff to gather the reports, data and relevant information needed to develop the regional long-term financial plan required by SB 125.
-This request must be made in the Allocation Package submissions covering FY 23-24 funding from the ZETCP as an operating project associated with the RTPA, as all funding will be drawn from the Public Transportation Account resources only available in that year.
+The RTPAs can procure professional services or use their own staff to gather the reports, data and relevant information needed to develop the regional longterm financial plan required by SB 125.
+This request must be made in the Allocation Package submissions covering FY 23-24 funding from the ZETCP due on December 31, 2023, as an operating project associated with the RTPA, as most funding will be drawn from the Public Transportation Account resources only available in that year.
+If included in the December 31, 2023 submission, funds may be applied to expenses incurred at any point in the RTPAs FY23-24 fiscal year, including those incurred prior to receipt of funding, subject to RTPA policies that allow such reimbursement.
+Very small RTPAs may be directed by CalSTA to program the balance of funding from 1st year General Fund resources available under TIRCP if there are insufficient PTA funds available to meet their requested administrative funding amount.
 Small RTPAs are encouraged to combine planning efforts if feasible.
+Should RTPAs be part of project-specific project management, resources required for those efforts are to be separately identified as part of the funding requested for each project, as appropriate.